sydalwedaie/odin-project-knight-travails/README.md

 ## The algorithm, in abstract terms

-The Knight piece can move in 8 different ways (various combinations of the L move):
+The Knight piece can move in 8 different ways (various orientations of the L move):

 - 1 right, 2 up
 - 2 right, 1 up